CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 It is important to refer to the current project maintainers, and not the package authors, who for older packages may be different.

+There should be a *single point of contact*.
+Do not provide a list of multiple email addresses or web pages and ask that users contact some or all of these addresses.

+Please ensure that the security contact information is consistent with distribution metadata, e.g. in the `META.json` file [\[3\]](#references-and-notes) (CPAN-Meta-Spec).

 For example,

 > Security vulnerabilities can be reported by e-mail to the current